The Gonzaga Center for Law and Justice is home to University Legal Assistance (ULA), a not-for-profit clinical law program.

 ULA offers assistance to two groups of low-income residents.
 University Legal Assistance:

-- Provides representation, advice and counseling without charge to low-income persons 60 years of age and older.
+- Provides representation, advice and counseling without charge to low-income persons 60 years of age and older who are residents of Spokane County.

 - Helps low-income taxpayers with Federal tax problems before the Internal Revenue Service and the United States Tax Court.